London Necropolis Company

-The London Necropolis Company (LNC), formally the London Necropolis & National Mausoleum Company until 1927, (Note: The formal name of the company on its incorporation in 1852 was "London Necropolis & National Mausoleum Company", as mandated by the London Necropolis & National Mausoleum Act 1852, but from the outset it used the name "London Necropolis Company" in its publicity material.
+The London Necropolis Company (LNC), formally the London Necropolis and National Mausoleum Company until 1927, (Note: The formal name of the company on its incorporation in 1852 was "London Necropolis and National Mausoleum Company", as mandated by the London Necropolis and National Mausoleum Act 1852, but from the outset it used the name "London Necropolis Company" in its publicity material.
 In 1927, with the proposed National Mausoleum still unbuilt, the name was formally changed to "London Necropolis Company".
 The names "London Necropolis" and "Brookwood Cemetery" were both used for the LNC's cemetery in Surrey; the tract of land was named "Brookwood Cemetery", while the transport, burial and cemetery maintenance services used the branding "London Necropolis".) was a cemetery operator established by Act of Parliament in 1852 in reaction to the crisis caused by the closure of London's graveyards in 1851.
 The LNC intended to establish a single cemetery large enough to accommodate all of London's future burials in perpetuity.
 The company's founders recognised that the recently invented technology of the railway provided the ability to conduct burials far from populated areas, mitigating concerns over public health risks from living near burial sites.
 Accordingly, the company bought a large tract of land in Brookwood, Surrey, around 25 mi from London, and converted a portion of it into Brookwood Cemetery.
 A dedicated railway line, the London Necropolis Railway, linked the new cemetery to the city.

 Financial mismanagement and internal disputes led to delays in the project.
 By the time Brookwood Cemetery opened in late 1854, a number of other cemeteries had opened nearer to London or were in the process of opening.
 While some parishes in London did arrange for the LNC to handle the burials of their dead, many preferred to use nearer cemeteries.
 The LNC had anticipated handling between 10,000 and 50,000 burials per year, but the number never rose above 4,100 per year, and in its first 150 years of operations only 231,730 burials had been conducted.
 Buying the land for Brookwood Cemetery and building the cemetery and railway had been very expensive, and by the time the cemetery opened the LNC was already on the verge of bankruptcy.
 The LNC remained solvent by selling surplus parts of its land, but as the land had been chosen for its remoteness, sales were low.